 How Dry Air Affects Your Health

 Naturally you feel dry air in the wettest parts of your body first.
 Your sinuses, throat, eyes and skin dry out making you uncomfortable.
 Dry nostrils can even crack and give you a nosebleed.
 Your body stays healthy at around 35% relative humidity.
 At 10 degrees outside your home’s indoor relative humidity can be in the single digits especially with dry warm air from your furnace.
-A whole home humidifier can help.
+A whole home humidifier attached to your furnace can help.

 Did you know your sinus cavities are protected by paper thin and fragile mucous membranes?
 Mucus keeps them pliable.
 When dry, they crack allowing germs and sickness a direct channel into the bloodstream.